Merkel pushes euro zone for reforms after bank closure deal

 “If we got a real qualitative leap forward in terms of binding commitments ... then we could also imagine that new ways are found to provide those countries that require additional help to reach their goals with that help,” she told the Bundestag in a pre-summit speech on Wednesday.

-Berlin wants its partners in the 17-nation single currency to emulate changes it made a decade ago to unemployment benefits, labor laws and pension system that helped make its economy more competitive.
+Berlin wants its partners in the 17-nation single currency to emulate changes it made a decade ago to unemployment benefits, labour laws and pension system that helped make its economy more competitive.

 However, critics say Merkel’s new coalition agreement has watered down some of those measures by agreeing on a national minimum wage and allowing earlier retirement for some, setting a poor example to laggards like France and Italy.